Banks are ripping us through ATMs, customers cry out — Nigeria Today

 Commercial Bank customers within the Federal Capital Territory (FCT) have decried excess charges by banks through Automated Teller Machine (ATM) withdrawals.

-Some customers who spoke to a News Agency of Nigeria (NAN) correspondent, said they dreaded making withdrawals using other banks ATMs because of the continued charge of N65 for every transaction.
+Some customers who spoke said they dreaded making withdrawals using other banks ATMs because of the continued charge of N65 for every transaction.

 According to the customers, most banks within the city centre have programmed their ATMs to dispense only N10,000 or less per transaction, thus ripping off customers withdrawing more than that amount.